 Starts adv_jtag_bridge with the xpc3 cable driver using the parallel port at 0x378.
 The JTAG scan chain has two devices which require command-line specification of the IR length (indexes 0 and 1, lengths 5 and 4 respectively); The target device is index 1; The debug command for the target device is specified as 0x8; The directory "/bsdl" will be searched first for BSDL files.
-Run self-test before starting GDB server on port 1234.
+Run self-test before starting GDB server on port 1234 and JSP server on port 9944.